AlchemyCMS/alchemy-guides/guides/about.md

 Alchemy uses [ImageMagick®](https://www.imagemagick.org) and [Dragonfly](http://markevans.github.io/dragonfly/) to render images on-the-fly.

 Images are stored as master images in the picture library.
 The editor just assigns these images to elements you provide them.
-You also set the image rendering bounderies.
+You also set the image rendering boundaries.
 The max width and heigth values, or even the size an image should be cropped to.
 Alchemy comes with a built-in image cropping tool, so that the editor can define the mask to be used.

 [Read more about how to use the powerful image processing tools](render_images.html).